drieswijns/ahornsweeper/README.md

             ])

-You know have a place to store the location of the bombs, and the cells marked as bomb-free by the player.
+You now have a place to store the location of the bombs, and the cells marked as bomb-free by the player.
+You also created a string representation of all the information the players knows about the state.

 The next thing ahorn needs to know is when the game is finished.
-Ahorn does this by calling the **is_final** method of the state.
+Ahorn does this by calling the **is_final** method on the state.

-    ...
+    (continued)
     def is_final(self):
         """Return True if the game is over, False if the game is not over."""
         # Any bombs exploded?